dg022/dg022/README.md

 - 🔭 I’m currently working on Memoir!
-- ⚡ Recentley my team and I  placed first at Hack the North 2021 and Second at Hack Western!
 - 💬 I've built  and deployed two full stack, MERN applications and currentley working on a third
 - ⚡ In my free time I like to dabble with data science and statistics